fbpx

 Puerto Rico has a variety of family-friendly resorts to please any traveler.

 Looking for the best resorts for families in Puerto Rico?
-One of our favorites is El Conquistador Resort with its stunning private island beach, private onsite waterpark, pools, restaurants, and kids’ activities.
+One of our favorites is El Conquistador Resort, with its stunning private island beach, private onsite waterpark, pools, restaurants, and kids’ activities.

-Image of the pool at the El Conquistador Resort in Puerto Rico.
+Puerto Rico With Kids: Image of the pool at the El Conquistador Resort in Puerto Rico.

 El Conquistador Resort in Puerto Rico.
 Photo credit: Chelsea Kelly-Sipe

 The resort was rebuilt after Hurricane Maria and offers a safe place for families to enjoy sunny days.
-Almost all of the rooms have stunning ocean views and the private funicular down the harbor will delight any child.
+Almost all of the rooms have stunning ocean views, and the private funicular down the harbor will delight any child.
 Check the latest rates and availability.

 Tips for Staying at El Conquistador Resort

-Book the ferry to Palamino Island
+Book the ferry to Palamino Island.

-Image of the beach at Palamino Island in Puerto Rico with kids.
+Puerto Rico With Kids: Image of the beach at Palamino Island in Puerto Rico with kids.

 Palamino Island in Puerto Rico.
 Photo credit: Chelsea Kelly-Sipe

-Visit the Coqui Waterpark
+Visit the Coqui Waterpark.

-Image of a lazy river at Coqui waterpark in Puerto Rico.
+Puerto Rico With Kids: Image of a lazy river at Coqui waterpark in Puerto Rico.

 Coqui Waterpark.
 Photo credit: Chelsea Kelly-Sipe